 Sonoran University of Health Sciences is accredited by the Higher Learning Commission.

 The University of Advancing Technology offers undergraduate and graduate programs in technology fields.
-Courses are completed in 5-week modules with three classes per module, totaling 15 hours per week.
+Courses are completed in 5 week modules with three classes per module, totaling 15 hours per week.
 Most courses use asynchronous learning formats.
-Students can pursue areas of study like game design, network security, software engineering, or technology innovation.

 The University of Advancing Technology is accredited by the Higher Learning Commission.